eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

 Edit the `meta.yaml` recipe file.
 Conda-forge provides an [example template](https://github.com/conda-forge/staged-recipes/tree/master/recipes/example) which you can use to start developing recipes.

-`build` number start with 0 by default, remember to increase it every time creating new build.
+The `build` number start with 0 by default, remember to increase it every time creating new build.

 The below recipe is an example for CellProfiler 3.1.9.
-For detailed documentation on defining the recipe file, please visit the [conda documentation](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html)
+For detailed documentation on defining the recipe file, please visit the [conda documentation](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html).

     {% set name = "CellProfiler" %}
     {% set version = "3.1.9" %}